crt26/pqc-evaluation-tools/docs/testing-tools-documentation/tls-performance-testing.md

 ./oqsssl-generate-keys.sh
 ```

-This will generate the certificates and private keys and output them to the `test-data/keys` directory in the code's root directory.
-If testing performance over a physical network using two machines, the keys directory will need to be transferred to the second testing machine as well.
+This will generate the certificates and private keys and output them to the `test-data/keys` directory in the project's root directory. **If testing performance over a physical/virtual network using two machines, the keys directory will need to be transferred to the second testing machine as well.**

 ### Testing Tool Execution
 To start the automated testing tool, open a terminal in the directory containing the Full PQC TLS Test tool and run the following command: